tobyreid/tobyreid.github.io/_posts/2026-01-01-building-with-agentic-ai-a-defence-of-britain-story.md

 - Instrumentation beats guesswork: a tiny bit of diagnostics saved hours of blind iteration.
 - When you introduce proxying/BFF layers, test them in the real deployment runtime - **streaming vs buffering** can matter.
 - If you render third-party HTML, treat it as hostile by default and sanitize aggressively.

+## Closing Thoughts on AI

+One of the biggest takeaways from this experience is that leveraging agentic AI to build apps can lead to a very goal-shaped codebase.
+Most of what gets produced is tightly coupled to the original problem, and there isn’t a large chunk you can easily lift out into a reusable library.

+That said, I think this is as much the fault of the operator (me) as it is of the agent.
+If I’d guided the AI with reusability in mind from the start, the project code would likely look different and be more applicable to future endeavours.

+Still, one genuinely reusable piece did fall out of it: a Nuxt 4-compatible Application Insights module that works both in the browser and server-side in Nitro.
+You can take a look at that here: [https://www.npmjs.com/package/nuxt-otel-appinsights](https://www.npmjs.com/package/nuxt-otel-appinsights)

 If you want to see where this ended up, the app is live at [https://defence.tobyreid.co.uk](https://defence.tobyreid.co.uk).